qial/vjspout/README.md

 - v - toggles debug output for effects/params

 #### Effect Keys
-Pressing number 1 to 9 selects that effect.
+- [1-9] - select effect
-Pressing shift + number toggles an effect being always on Pressing 0 turns off all effects
+- Shift+[1-9] - toggle effect always on
+- 0 - turn off all effects

 Some effects have changeable parameters:

 - q/a - control param 1